 In case you’re wondering, the reason I like to give Nathan pureed soups is because he has texture issues and oftentimes will reject a multi-texture food.

-Soup is a GREAT way to make sure your child gets enough fluids AND veggies in his diet.
+Soup is a TERRIFIC way to make sure your child gets enough fluids AND veggies in his diet.